jhzhu89/jhzhu89.github.io/_posts/2019-07-25-inc_backup_rsync.md

 - have to call [cpp librsync](https://github.com/librsync/librsync) thru cgo while memory manipulation in cgo is hard to control
 - existing golang rsync libraries are not well tested

-Some implementation detials of this library can be found in this page.
+Some implementation details of this library can be found in another post.

 ## Incremental backup based on rsync algorithm